kca00o/kca00o/README.md

 # I'm a Software Engineer.
-🔭 I’m currently working on my own Website
-🌱 I’m currently learning more about Cybersecurity
+🔭 I’m currently working on my own Website \n 🌱 I’m currently learning more about Cybersecurity